oktadev/okta-ionic4-jhipster-example/README.md

 ### Create an OIDC App on Okta

-To begin, sign up for a https://developer.okta.com/signup/[forever-free Okta developer account].
+To begin, sign up for a [forever-free Okta developer account](https://developer.okta.com/signup/).

 Once you're signed in to Okta, register your JHipster application.